About the MSW Program

 In 1966, Barry University established its first graduate school of social work program in South Florida.
 The MSW degree program is accredited by the Council on Social Work Education and the curriculum of the School is planned in accordance with the standards set by the council (program assessment results).
 The Master of Social Work degree program offers a curriculum that is framed in a trauma-informed resiliency framework.
 At the foundation level, students are introduced to a generalist practice perspective.
 At the advanced level, the program offers a single concentration in clinical social work practice.

 Our School of Social Work MSW Program is considered accelerated because it is a trimester; students are enrolled fall, spring, and summer.
 A semester consists of 14 weeks.
-The MSW program is offered at four locations:
+The MSW program is offered at three locations:

 Full-time MSW Program